kyma-project/kyma-environment-broker/docs/contributor/02-20-runtime-overrides.md

-# Set overrides for SAP BTP, Kyma runtime
+# Set Overrides for SAP BTP, Kyma Runtime

 > **NOTE:** Once all Kyma components become independent modules, Kyma Environment Broker will no longer be required to send overrides to Reconciler and this document will be deprecated as irrelevant.